 What Type of Lights to Use?

-Black lights produce a high number of lumens which makes them the perfect fit for getting the plant tall and bushy.
-Combined with one of the above-mentioned lights, a higher range of THC and CBD are present when using blacklights.
-Blacklights alone can be very harmful to a cannabis plant, however they help to pack on frosty trichomes during the last weeks of flowering when used with other lights.
+Combined with one of the above-mentioned lights, a higher range of THC and CBD are present when using black lights.
+Ultraviolet lights alone can be very harmful to a cannabis plant when used improperly.
+However, they help to pack on frosty trichomes during the last weeks of flowering when used with other lights.